pietracorvo/nice_data_sources/README.md

 - [12 Factor App](https://12factor.net/)

 NLP (BERT/etc)
-- [excellent article](https://medium.com/huggingface/distilbert-8cf3380435b5) HOWTO use PyTorch to compress to generate [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) (especially Knowledge Distillation)
+- [excellent article](https://medium.com/huggingface/distilbert-8cf3380435b5) HOWTO use PyTorch to generate [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) by compression/Knowledge Distillation
 - ["How to train a new language model from scratch using Transformers and Tokenizers"](https://huggingface.co/blog/how-to-train) with DistilBERT

 Other handy DS and ML stuff